lanl-ansi/generalized-fragility-model/README.md

 The Generalized Fragility Model (GFM) is an extensible software tool that provides a framework and template for modelers to easily write customized fragility routines using predefined software components.
-GFM accepts a GeoJSON file of assets,
+This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.

 GFM basically accepts a set of geographic raster fields for each hazard quantity and a collection of assets, which are then exposed to those hazard fields by spatial location.
 It then provides a data structure for users